Political impact of the COVID-19 pandemic: State politics

 Multiple U.S. states suspended legislative activity including Colorado, Kentucky, Delaware, Georgia, Illinois, New Hampshire, and Vermont.

 On 11 March 2020, New Mexico Governor Michelle Lujan Grisham vetoed $150 million worth on infrastructure projects due to the state losing $22 million in its general fund for every $1 decrease in the price of a barrel of oil as a result of the Russia–Saudi Arabia oil price war.
 The Alaska Department of Revenue delayed its release of its budget forecast due to Alaska's dependence on oil prices.

 On 10 March, Georgia state senator Brandon Beach started showing symptoms of COVID-19 and was tested on 14 March.
 However, he attended a special session of the legislature on 16 March before his test results arrived on 18 March showing that he had tested positive.
 The entire Georgia state senate, their staffs, and Lieutenant Governor Geoff Duncan went into quarantine until 30 March.

 Coronavirus restrictions also disrupted thousands of political campaigns across America, limiting the canvassing and in-person fundraising candidates have long-relied on to win office.
 Political insiders believe that could give incumbents a bigger advantage than normal.

+Vietnam

 Venezuela

 Reuters reported that during the pandemic, allies of both Nicolás Maduro and Juan Guaidó had secretly begun exploratory talks, according to sources on both sides.
 Guaidó and U.S. Special Representative for Venezuela Elliott Abrams have denied that negotiations have taken place.